Use ingestion scripts deployed as Cloud Functions

 file.Variable name Description Default Value Secret CHRONICLE_CUSTOMER_ID

-Chronicle platform customer ID.
+Chronicle instance customer ID.
 None No CHRONICLE_REGION

-Chronicle platform region. us
+Chronicle instance region. us

-Other valid values are:asia-southeast1
+Other valid values:asia-southeast1

 ,europe